RyanMouraBrocco/RyansDB/README.md

 ## What is RyansDB?

-This project was designed to be a database (I haven't determined its core principle yet!) and handle all connections using its own protocol (which hasn't been developed yet).
+This project was designed to be a relational database and handle all connections using its own protocol (which hasn't been developed yet).

 The main goal of this code is to teach (and primarily learn) about how a database operates behind the scenes.
 The idea here is to be as simple as possible to convey the idea of teaching about databases.

-Of course, I would like to add something more unique into the project,  and probably will when I define the core principle of the database
+Of course, I would like to add something more unique into the project, and i this database would be a relational database GPU-based

 ## What do we have ?